gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "You thought?
 Why didn't you say anything!?"

-Her grandmother took another sip of tea.
+Her grandmother took another sip of chai.
 "I didn't think I should stick my nose into your business.
 Besides,
 it will probably stop once your body settles down.